-The monitor panel, containing controls for lighting and other equipment, located near the entry door, includes controls to monitor tank fill levels and a switch for the water pump.
-To see the tank and battery fill levels, tap the button beside each tank listed as GRAY, FRESH and BATTERY.
-You will see lights indicating the fill level to the left.
-Switches mounted onto this panel control the lights and water pump as well.
+The main control panel, containing controls for lighting and other equipment and located near the kitchenette, includes a screen to monitor tank fill levels and a switch for the water pump.
+To see the tank fill levels, tap the screen and a fill bar indicator will appear above each tank listed as FRESH, BLACK and GRAY.